-Basically in your 40’s you need to continue with everything you have done in your 30’s but supercharge it.
+Basically in your 40s, you need to continue with everything you have done in your 30s but supercharge it.
 That means more moisture by including a toner, hyaluronic acid toner, eye cream and perhaps a sleep mask.
 Exfoliation using either a BHA or AHA toner, I would ease up on physical scrubs because the skin is much thinner.
-Using Retinol, Vitamin C and including other additives is essential at this point to maintain the integrity of your skin.
+Using Retinol, Vitamin C and other additives are essential at this point to maintain the integrity of your skin.

 Key skincare tips

 - Hydration is even more important

 - Regular chemical peels are worthwhile

 The 50‘s and beyond